ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/interact-with-artifacts.md

 ## STAMP

 Stamps are the universal ‘like’ button on all permaweb apps.
 Stamped artifacts along with all other stamped permaweb content is displayed on other permaweb applications such as [now.arweave.dev](https://now.arweave.dev/) and [BazAR](https://bazar.arweave.dev/#/).

-## Fact Check

-If you find yourself questioning the truthfulness of an artifact, you can ‘support’ or ‘oppose’ it by opening a Fact Market.
-Fact Markets are a new form of online quality checks that encourage community discourse to support or oppose assertions.
-Learn more about Fact Markets [here](https://facts-protocol.g8way.io/#/en/main).

 ## Sell